hclimente/hclimente.github.io/_posts/2024-02-15-coding-interviews.md

 ---
 layout: post
-title: A strategy for coding interviews
+title: How to take coding interviews
 date: 2024-02-24 11:59:00-0400
-description: Success not guaranteed
+description: Provided "as is", without warranty of any kind
 tags:
   - computer_science
   - coding